Download the course booklet to find out more about Lancaster University Management School, how we teach Finance, and what you'll study.

 This is the second component of three and consists of further employability skills such as applying for graduate jobs or postgraduate study; a 'refresh' of the application process; signposting to extra support, constructing a Personal Career Plan, plus an introduction to and preparation for the third component.

-Econometric techniques taught include bivariate regression, multiple regression and two stage least squares.
-The importance and relevance of statistical and diagnostic testing is emphasised in the context of econometrics applications.
+This module provides an introduction to the theoretical concepts and applications of econometrics.
+Econometric techniques taught include bivariate regression, multiple regression, and two-stage least squares.
+The importance and relevance of statistical and diagnostic testing are emphasised in the context of econometrics applications.

-This module covers project evaluation methods as well as risk, return and the cost of capital, including the capital asset pricing model.
-Corporate financing, including dividend policy and capital structure, options, and working capital management will also be investigated.
+This module covers project evaluation methods, risk, return and the cost of capital (including the capital asset pricing model), corporate financing (including dividend policy and capital structure) and an introduction to options.

 At the heart of many real management problems are data that needs to be described, analysed and interpreted.
 Statistical methods are important across the range of Management School subject areas (e.g. accounting and finance, marketing, economics, operations management and operational research).
 This module develops your ability to describe, analyse and interpret data soundly, making effective use of computer software.